johnbywater/quantdsl/README.md

     return Option(date, strike, underlying, 0)
 ```

-Similarly, an american option is an option to exercise at the strike price on the start date, with an alternative being
+Similarly, an american option is an option to exercise at a given strike price on the start date, with an alternative being
  an american option starting the next date (after a `step` in time, such as one day), and so on until the end date.